drishya-nair/CertivoTakeHomeTest/README.md

 - Backend: Unit tests for controllers, services, and middleware using Jest
 - Frontend: Component tests using Vitest and React Testing Library
 - Run tests (from root directory, api, or web): `npm test`
+- All test cases passed in the most recent check.
+If you're noticing test cases not passing, please check to see if you're in the right directory and that you've installed everything needed for the tests to run.

 ## Technology Stack